Bernard d'Espagnat

 Bernard d'Espagnat (22 August 1921 – 1 August 2015) was a French theoretical physicist, philosopher of science, and author, best known for his work on the nature of reality.
-Wigner-d'Espagnat inequality is partially named after him.
+The Wigner–d'Espagnat inequality is partially named after him.

 Quote: "The doctrine that the world is made up of objects whose existence is independent of human consciousness turns out to be in conflict with quantum mechanics and with facts established by experiment."

 Early life

 d'Espagnat was born on 22 August 1921 in Fourmagnac, France, but spent most of his early years in Paris, where his father, a post-impressionist painter, and mother imbued him with a love of classic literature and the arts.
 Attending school in Paris, he was drawn to the humanities, especially philosophy.
 Despite his love of philosophy, d'Espagnat focused on science and mathematics, believing that advances in philosophy would require the knowledge and practice of contemporary science.

 In 1939, as d'Espagnat made plans to enter the Ecole Polytechnique, World War II put his education on hold.